Chongjie-Si/Subspace-Tuning/NLU/README.md

-# Adapating Pretrained Models for NLU Task
+# Adapting Pre-trained Models for NLU Task

 This folder contains the implementations for NLU task.